a2z® floor plan review

 You can select multiple categories in the “Advanced Search” section which is a plus:

 But, search results do not show the categories you’ve selected on the previous step:

 As expected, the search results page on the desktop returns the matched exhibitors.
 But, the matched keywords are not highlighted.
-As a On the desktop multiple search results are clearly marked, but again, no way to see what you actually searching for
+As on the desktop, multiple search results are clearly marked, but again, there is no way to see what you are actually searching for.

 5 Exhibitor details (Score: 2 out of 5)